 However, effective and comprehensive leadership through professionally based policy development is directly influenced by a law enforcement program that is comprehensive, obtainable and based on standards that reflect professional service delivery.

 In June of 2017, assessors from the New Jersey State Association of Chiefs of Police Accreditation Commission came to inspect our department for re-assessment.
 Our department applies for re-accreditation every three years.
-Members of administration and accreditation team will report to the New Jersey State Association of Chiefs of Police Accreditation Commission Hearing, in South Brunswick NJ in October 2017 to determine our status as an accredited agency.
-This formality is done for every department seeking an accredited status.
+Members of administration and accreditation team attended the New Jersey State Association of Chiefs of Police Accreditation Commission Hearing, in South Brunswick NJ in October 2017 and was unanimously approved by the Commission and is now Re-accredited as a Law Enforcement Agency until 2020.

 If there are any questions or concerns about the accreditation process for Monroe Township Police Department, please contact Det.
 Derrick Jacobus at (856) 728-9800 x501.